-It’s important to have an idea of your budget before starting out.
+It's important to have an idea of your budget before starting to look at different laptops.
 Unfortunately, robotics (and ROS in particular) can require strong hardware.
-You probably won’t fare very well with a low-end laptop you got at Wal-Mart or a 5-year old machine from your parents’ basement.
-In general, I’d expect to spend a minimum of $750 for a laptop that can build and run ROS applications.
-Personally, I’d budget about double that for a new ROS laptop, but my needs include machine learning, complex simulations, and dual booting with Windows 10, all of which require more expensive upgrades.
-You may not need these features; don’t spend money on hardware you won’t use.
+You probably won't fare very well with a low-end laptop you got at Wal-Mart or a 5-year old machine from your parents' basement.
+In general, I'd expect to spend a minimum of $750 for a laptop that can build and run ROS applications.
+Personally, I'd budget about double that for a new ROS laptop, but my needs include machine learning, complex simulations, and dual booting with Windows 10, all of which require more expensive upgrades.
+You may not need these features; don't spend money on hardware you won't use.

 Of course, you can always find better deals secondhand, or buy refurbished models.
 Just realize that you may not have the same customer support and warranties for a secondhand machine as you would for a brand-new laptop.